TRUCKS & NON-ROAD EQUIPMENT

-- Partnering with industry and public agencies to develop the next generation of heavy-duty near and zero emissions technologies.
+- Partnering with industry and public agencies to develop the next generation of heavy-duty near-zero and zero-emissions technologies.

 - Validating the performance and business case of clean vehicles to support fleet acceptance.

-- Working with industry partners to craft smart regulations, policies and funding for near and zero emission trucks and equipment.
+- Working with industry partners to craft smart regulations, policies and funding for near-zero and zero-emission trucks and equipment.

 DEVELOPMENT & DEMONSTRATION